-• Comprehensive Guidance Program
+Comprehensive Guidance Program

-Each school in the District implements the Comprehensive Developmental Guidance and Counseling Program developed by the State Department of Education.
-The guidance program consists of structured developmental experiences presented systematically through individual activities, classroom activities, and small group activities in pre-kindergarten through grade twelve.
-The guidance program provides students at all levels with knowledge of personal, social, academic, and career development to promote their mental health and to assist them in acquiring and using life skills.
-School counselors work in collaboration with school and District staff in determining priorities consistent with school and District goals in order to assist with maintaining an effective learning environment for all students.
-Consultation services are provided for students, parents, teachers, and administrators concerning student behavior, social and family issues, and academic progress.
+Each school in the district implements the Comprehensive Developmental Guidance and Counseling Program developed by the South Carolina Department of Education.
+The guidance program consists of structured developmental experiences systematically through individual activities, classroom activities, and small group activities in pre-kindergarten through grade twelve.
+The guidance program provides students at all levels with knowledge of personal, social, academic, and career development to promote their mental health and personal wellness, and to assist them in acquiring and using life skills.
+School counselors work in collaboration with school and district staff in determining priorities consistent with school and district goals in order to assist with maintaining an effective learning environment for all students.
+Consultation services are provided for students, parents, teachers, and administrators concerning student behavior, social and family issues, and academic progress and planning.
 Referrals to other professionals in the school district or to agencies and institutions outside the district are made as required or requested.
+School counselors also work with school administration and clinical staff as needed to intervene in crisis situations as needed.
+HCS middle and high schools are staffed with school counselors at the student to counselor ratio of 300 to 1, while HCS elementary schools are staffed at the ratio of 500 to 1.
+There are currently a total of 136 school counselors, serving our 56 school sites.

-Beginning with the 2017-18 school year, career counseling sessions, either individually or in a group setting, were held with students in grades 3-7.
+Beginning with the 2017-18 school year, career counseling sessions, either individually or in a group setting, have been held with students in grades 3-7.
 For these counseling sessions, an online career awareness program was utilized, and the results were shared with parents.
 In previous years, Individual Graduation Plans (IGP) and career inventories were only required of students in grades 8-12.

-Throughout the year, counselors from all 3 school levels are provided with the opportunity to participate in District, state, and national professional development training.
+Throughout the year, counselors from all 3 school levels are provided with the opportunity to participate in district, state, and national professional development training.